timmyacy/timmyacy/README.md

 ### Hi there 👋

-My name is TImmy and I am a computer science graduate.
+My name is Timmy and I am a computer science graduate.
 I was born in Lagos,Nigeria.
 In 2013, I moved to the UK to study at Buckswood School where i completed my A Levels and proceeded to study Computer Science at the University of Plymouth.
-My final year project was lane detection which is currently private on my account due to licensing issues at University.After my studies,I managed to secure a Tier 2 sponsored Job.
+My final year project was lane detection system using a camera input.
+I did earn the best project for my work which is currently a private repository on my account(due to licensing issues from University projects).After my studies, I managed to secure a Tier 2 sponsored Job.

 I am currently:

-- 🔭  working as graduate software engineer focusing on large datasets,maintenance of frontend systems,file transfer and hybrid integration tools.
+- 🔭  working as graduate software engineer focusing on large datasets,maintenance of frontend systems,container orchestrations, file transfer and hybrid integration tools.
 - 🖥 coding in Typescript, Python and Java.
 - 📚 reading: Nothing atm,just strictly reading for a pending CFA exam.
 - 📺 watching: I just rewatching [Fringe](https://en.wikipedia.org/wiki/Fringe_(TV_series) and not watching anything at the moment.
 If you have a good tv-series recommendation please let me know!